 The word plumicorn comes from the Latin words pluma (feather) and cornu (horn).
-After reading more about plumicorns, I learned that their exact purpose is still unknown.
-One popular theory is that these feathers make the bird seem more aggressive and frightening to predators or attackers.
-Another theory speculates that they break up their silhouettes, giving a bird better camouflage.
+After reading more about plumicorns, I extracted that their exact purpose is still unknown.
+However, one popular theory is that these feathers make the bird seem more aggressive and intimidating to predators or attackers.
+Another plausible theory speculates that they break up their silhouettes, giving a bird better camouflage.
 This would make sense for non-cavity nesters and roosters, however, the screech-owls are quite well-known for the love of safe-holes.

-Not just unique to owls, there are other species of birds that have these tufts as well, including Horned Larks, Tufted Puffins, and Rockhopper Penguins.
+Plumicorns are not just unique to owls.
+There are other species of birds that have these feather tufts as well, including Horned Larks, Tufted Puffins, and Rockhopper Penguins.
 There are less obvious versions of these feather decorations, but owls are the typical birds pointed to in the plumicorn discussion.

 With your newfound knowledge, it is time to use a practical application.
 As such, I have prepared a handy guide to help you tell the difference between 'plumicorns' and 'unicorns:'

 Final Note: Here's to Plumicorned Larks, Great Plumicorned Owls, and Plumicorned Grebes!
 To be fair, we are rebels in the bird naming world.